 The student is responsible for seeking adequate academic advice, for knowing and meeting degree requirements, and for enrolling in appropriate courses to ensure orderly and timely progress toward a degree.

 The faculty and staff in the Department of Electrical and Computer Engineering hold these same beliefs of student responsibility.
 The Undergraduate Office is a point of contact for you in gathering the information you need to meet your responsibilities.
-Our academic advisors assist students in reviewing their progress toward the degree, clearing advising bars, answering questions about policies and procedures, and exploring educational opportunities; however, it is your responsibility to make sure you meet the day-to-day details of obtaining a degree in Electrical and Computer Engineering.
+Undergraduate advisors assist students in reviewing their progress toward the degree, clearing advising bars, answering questions about policies and procedures, and exploring educational opportunities; however, it is your responsibility to make sure you meet the day-to-day details of obtaining a degree in Electrical and Computer Engineering:

 - Become familiar with the Undergraduate Catalog and the General Information Catalog.